Cannabis use disorder: Pregnancy

-The American College of Obstetricians and Gynecologists advise against cannabis use during pregnancy or lactation.
+The American College of Obstetricians and Gynecologists advises against cannabis use during pregnancy or lactation.
 There is an association between smoking cannabis during pregnancy and low birth weight.
 Smoking cannabis during pregnancy can lower the amount of oxygen delivered to the developing fetus, which can restrict fetal growth.
 The active ingredient in cannabis (Δ^{9}-tetrahydrocannabinol, THC) is fat soluble and can enter into breastmilk during lactation.
 THC in breastmilk can then subsequently be taken up by a breastfeeding infant, as shown by the presence of THC in the infant's feces.
 However, the evidence for long-term effects of exposure to THC through breastmilk is unclear.
 In a study conducted by Reproductive Health, the use of cannabis during pregnancy may also alter the neurotransmission system of the infant.
 Prenatal exposure to cannabis could harm their brain areas such as the "prefrontal cortex, the mesolimbic system, the striatum and the hypothalamic-pituitary axis."
 These areas are involved in executive functions such as the reinforcement and regulation of emotions.
-Thus, consequences of exposure to maternal cannabis use could cause executive dysfunction to the emotional system that will remain present even in early adulthood.
+Thus, the consequences of exposure to maternal cannabis use could cause executive dysfunction to the emotional system that will remain present even in early adulthood.